mad-de/CM-FP1/README.md

 #WIP NOT WORKING YET.
 SEE: http://forum.xda-developers.com/showpost.php?p=62778371&postcount=25

 local manifest for https://github.com/chrmhoffmann/android_kernel_fp_FP1 and https://github.com/chrmhoffmann/android_device_fp_FP1
 local manifest belongs into "YOURBUILDFOLDER/.repo/local_manifests"

+# Build with precompiled kernel
+I'm unsuccesful at building kernel right now, so I'm switching to the prekompiled kernel, which is in the _android_ files.
+Last thing I tried was cherrypicking these: https://gerrit.omnirom.org/#/c/4834/ where Building failed as well.

 #Build instructions
 (see http://wiki.cyanogenmod.org/w/Doc:_porting_intro)